emilianoyoung/ai/_posts/_archive/2019-12-12-alphabet-spin-out-waymo-chooses-oxford-for-its-first-european-driverless-car-hub.md

 related:
   - title: "Why Silicon Valley has its sights set on the UK as its European driverless car hub"
     excerpt: "Software, simulations and artificial intelligence are seen as increasingly vital to the future of safer autonomous vehicles.
-And it is this field - building sufficiently intelligent ‘brains’ for driverless cars so they are smart enough to make decisions on their own - where Britain has been quietly proving..."
+And it is this field - building sufficiently intelligent ‘brains’ for driverless cars so they are smart enough to make ..."
-    publishedDateTime: 2019-12-17T07:00:00Z
+    publishedDateTime: 2019-12-17T07:07:00Z
     sourceUrl: https://www.telegraph.co.uk/technology/2019/12/17/silicon-valley-has-sights-set-uk-european-driverless-car-hub/
     ampUrl: https://www.telegraph.co.uk/technology/2019/12/17/silicon-valley-has-sights-set-uk-european-driverless-car-hub/amp/
     cdnAmpUrl: https://www-telegraph-co-uk.cdn.ampproject.org/c/s/www.telegraph.co.uk/technology/2019/12/17/silicon-valley-has-sights-set-uk-european-driverless-car-hub/amp/